thekaveman/orchard-dev/Getting-Started.md

 This is a getting started guide on developing Orchard modules and themes, against the Orchard source repository (1.x branch).

-This guide uses TFS as the source control system for custom code, however another system would work just as well.
+This guide uses git as the source control system for custom code, however another system would work just as well.

 ## Prerequesites